selimellieh72/TwitterHashtagScrapper/README.md

 ## About

 TwitterHashtagScrapper is a handful Python script that scraps any number of tweets for a given hashtag name.
 The script is configurable and customizable as needed.
-I've made it originally for a client but since then I've decided to make it open source
+I've made it originally for a client but since then I've decided to make it open source.

 ## Configuration